Yanomami humanitarian crisis: Escape

-After a blockade of fuel and food supplies feeding criminal organizations and a no-fly zone were announced a significant number of illegal miners reportedly gave up on taking flights and started escaping security forces by land, with some groups trying to cross the border into Venezuela and relatively distant Guyana.
-Individual flight tickets were reported to be costing 15,000 BRL (nearly 3,000 USD) due to the military siege and those who could not afford taking a flight were either trying to leave the reservation by boat or remained stranded as their food supplies ran out, according to reports and insiders.
+After a blockade of fuel and food supplies feeding the criminal organizations and a no-fly zone were announced a significant number of illegal miners reportedly gave up on flying and started escaping security forces by land, with some groups trying to cross the border into Venezuela and relatively distant Guyana.
+Individual flight tickets were reported to be costing 15,000 BRL (nearly 3,000 USD) due to the military siege, and those who could not afford to take a flight were either trying to leave the reservation by boat or remained stranded as their food supplies ran out, according to reports and insiders.